Official Cantonese translations of English names for British officials: Reception and exceptions

 Against this cultural backdrop, the Cantonese-translated names prepared by the Consulate-General are generally very well received and often praised by the Hong Kong public.
 In fact, it is not just Hong Kongers who have high regard for these names.
-Some of them are so well translated that they have earned the admiration of some Mandarin-speaking commentators of Taiwan.
+Some of them are so well translated that they have earned the admiration of some Mandarin-speaking commentators in Taiwan.